-The Tour de France, The Giro d’Italia the Paris Roubaix….We all now what road racing is but how do we go about getting involved.
-Well you’ve come to the right place.
-Rutland CC have many riders who regularly compete in road races throughout the sumer months and we even promote a couple of road races each year.
-The racing is run by three main organisations who have slightly different rules and regulations but all do the basic same thing…promote road races.
+The Tour de France, The Giro d’Italia, Paris Roubaix, Flanders……we all now what road racing is but how do we go about getting involved.
+The racing is run by three main organisations who have slightly different rules and regulations but all do the basic same thing which is promote road races.
 More information on these and also details of how you can get involved with road racing is detailed below.

 The League International (TLI)

-TLI is a non profit making organisation run entirely by unpaid volunteers who give up their own free time to provide a programme of age related events, we are happy to co-operate with other cycling organisations and only ask for the same in return.
-Obviously we are not perfect and constructive suggestions either about the website or any other aspect of the organisation will always be welcome but those who complain without actually being prepared to contribute some effort themselves will be ignored.
+TLI is a non profit making organisation run entirely by unpaid volunteers who give up their own free time to provide a programme of age related events, are happy to co-operate with other cycling organisations and only ask for the same in return.

-The League International (TLI) was born in October 1982 from an idea conceived by Peter Duker and late Roy Cottingham during a conversation in a Ghent cafe.
-Their ambition was to bring racing to Great Britain for age related categories as practised by the European based International Cycling federation (ICF) who use this system to cater for all riders from Schoolage to very Senior Citizens.
+The League International (TLI) was born in October 1982 from an idea conceived by Peter Duker and the late Roy Cottingham during a conversation in a Ghent cafe.
+Their ambition was to bring racing to Great Britain for age related categories as practised by the European based International Cycling Federation (ICF) who use this system to cater for all riders from school age to very senior citizens.

 The early years were beset by problems caused by opposition from the established self appointed Cycling bodies who saw the League as a threat to their monopoly of the sport in the UK, nevertheless a programme of events was established where the emphasis was on providing racing for riders who due to lack of experience, lesser ability, age, or lack of training time were not catered for by other organisations.
 Additionally an element of ability was introduced whereby competitors having difficulty competing with their peers could be re-classified into a group more suited to them.